-According to news reports in the Dominican Republic, Toronto resident Antonio Carbone, who has been incarcerated in the Dominican Republic for almost two years without a trial after being charged with attempted murder, was ordered released from jail.
+According to news reports in the Dominican Republic, Toronto resident Antonio Carbone, who has been incarcerated in the Dominican Republic for almost two years in remand after being charged with attempted murder, was ordered released from jail.
 Mr. Carbone is a well-known investor in the Dominican Republic and co-owns Dream Corporation, which is the largest chain of casinos in that country.

-Despite the order for his release, has not yet been released and his lawyer in the Dominican Republic originally said that he suspects he will never get out.
+Despite the order, he has not yet been released and his lawyer in the Dominican Republic said that he suspects he will never get out.
 His lawyer said he is in fear of his life.

-Mr. Carbone received worldwide attention when in 2013, Canadian billionaire Michael DeGroot sued a number defendants connected to Dream Corporation, including the Carbones and two Canadians named Edward Kremblewski and Andrew Pajak, to recover over US$111 million he said he lent to the Dream Corporation to invest in casinos in the Dominican Republic.
+Mr. Carbone received worldwide attention following several media reports when in 2013, Canadian billionaire Michael DeGroot sued a number defendants to recover over US$111 million he said he lent to the Dream Corporation to invest in casinos in the Dominican Republic.

-The DeGroot lawsuit has not been pursued in any vigorous manner since 2013, but at a preliminary hearing, an Ontario Supreme Court Justice found that there was a prima facie case of fraud against the defendants, and a Court-appointed receiver found numerous instances of the missing funds, numerous failures to report to Mr. DeGroot and that over $21 million of DeGroot’s money had simply disappeared into thin air.
+The DeGroot lawsuit appears not to have been pursued in any vigorous manner but at an earlier preliminary hearing, an Ontario Supreme Court Justice found that there was a prima facie case of fraud against one or more of the defendants, and a Court-appointed receiver reported that it had found numerous instances of missing funds, numerous failures to report to Mr. DeGroot and that over $21 million of DeGroot’s money had disappeared into thin air.

-The background of why a foreign country is detaining a Canadian without due process of law is a complicated one.
+The background of why a foreign country is detaining a Canadian is a complicated one.

-Mr. Carbone was arrested in January 2015, in the Dominican Republic for the alleged attempted murder of an employee of one of the Dream Corporation casinos named Fernando Baez Guerrero.
+Mr. Carbone was arrested in January 2015, in the Dominican Republic for the alleged attempted murder of an employee of one of the Dream Corporation’s casinos named Fernando Baez.

-According to a sworn statement given by Baez, sometime during the evening of December 1, 2014, Mr. Carbone allegedly attempted to kill him by throwing a bomb in his car while he was getting out of that car.
-There was, he deposed in his sworn statement, and as he explained dramatically on TV, “an explosion and then … flames” and he allegedly narrowly escaped with his life.
+Based on news reports in Canada and the Dominican Republic, according to a sworn statement given by Baez, sometime during the evening of December 1, 2014, Mr. Carbone allegedly attempted to kill him by throwing a bomb in his car while he was getting out of that car.
+There was, he deposed in a sworn statement, and as he explained dramatically on TV, “an explosion and then … flames” and he allegedly narrowly escaped with his life.

-According to media reports, Baez seems to live a lavish life for a casino employee, driving around the impoverished island in not one, but two imported exotic cars – a Rolls Royce and a classic Jaguar.
-Shortly after making his dramatic statements about his alleged brush with death and escaping a car bomb explosion with not a scratch on him, Baez told Canadian reporters that he received a payment of $500,000.
+According to media reports, Baez seems to live a lavish life for a casino employee, driving around the impoverished island in two imported exotic cars – a Rolls Royce and a classic Jaguar.
+Shortly after making his dramatic statements on TV about his alleged brush with death and escaping a car bomb explosion, Baez told a Canadian reporter that he received a payment of $500,000.

-He went on to maintain that such a large payment to him, a mere employee, was not connected to a voice recording in which he was heard discussing a payment of precisely $500,000, payable to him forthwith if he were to join “the team” as against Mr. Carbone, his boss.
-It’s unclear what “team” he meant – he was already employed by Dream Corporation and like all its employees, owed a duty of loyalty in law to the corporate entity.
+He went on to maintain that the large payment to him was not connected to a voice recording published by the CBC in which he was heard discussing a payment of $500,000, payable to him if he were to join “the team”.
+It’s unclear what “team” was meant since Court records released by the CBC show that he was employed by Dream Corporation.

 In an incredible investigation, the CBC and the Globe & Mail found that Baez and another person, who was the chief witness, subsequently changed their story in a material way to the prosecutor in the Dominican Republic about the alleged car bombing.

-Based on their own sets of contradicting statements, they lied.
+Based on their own sets of contradicting statements, they lied either initially or subsequently.